Valdecy/Latent-Dirichlet-Allocation/README.md

 # Latent-Dirichlet-Allocation
 Latent Dirichlet Allocation (LDA) function with Collapsed Gibbs Sampling.
-The function returns the documents per topic probabilities and the term per topic probabilities.
+The function preprocess the corpus and returns: 1) the documents per topic probabilities and 2) the term per topic probabilities.
 It also computes the dtm, binary dtm, tf dtm and tf-idf dtm if required.

 * K = The total number of topics.
 Default: 2
 * alpha = Dirichlet prior.
 Default: 0.12,